Binding problem: Modern theories

 Functional arguments for a role for synchrony are in fact underpinned by analysis of local biophysical events.
 However, Merker points out that the explanatory work is done by the downstream integration of synchronized signals in post-synaptic neurons: "It is, however, by no means clear what is to be understood by 'binding by synchrony' other than the threshold advantage conferred by synchrony at, and only at, sites of axonal convergence onto single dendritic trees..."
 In other words, although synchrony is proposed as a way of explaining binding on a distributed rather than a convergent basis, the justification rests on what happens at convergence.
 Signals for two features are proposed as bound by synchrony because synchrony effects downstream convergent interaction.
 Any theory of phenomenal binding based on this sort of computational function would seem to follow the same principle.
 The phenomenality would entail convergence, if the computational function does.

-The assumption in many of the quoted models suggest that computational and phenomenal events, at least at some point in the sequence of events, parallel each other in some way.
+The assumption in many of the quoted models suggests that computational and phenomenal events, at least at some point in the sequence of events, parallel each other in some way.
 The difficulty remains in identifying what that way might be.
 Merker's analysis suggests that either (1) both computational and phenomenal aspects of binding are determined by convergence of signals on neuronal dendritic trees, or (2) that our intuitive ideas about the need for "binding" in a "holding together" sense in both computational and phenomenal contexts are misconceived.
 We may be looking for something extra that is not needed.
 Merker, for instance, argues that the homotopic connectivity of sensory pathways does the necessary work.